The Connection Between Addiction And Loneliness

 It is not uncommon for people with depression, anxiety disorders, or other mental health disorders to develop a drug or alcohol addiction.
 This is called co-occurring disorders.

-Dual diagnosis treatment can help these people improve their overall mental health while healing from substance abuse.
+Dual diagnosis treatment can help these people improve their overall mental health while healing from substance use disorder.
 Treating both conditions tends to bring the best results.

 Other At-Risk Groups